wp-plugins/wpsecureops-bruteforce-protect/readme.txt

 == Screenshots ==

+1. This is what will happen if a user gets busted by the plugin.

-1. This is how simple the configuration of this plugin is, but it will protect your site from tons of attacks every month!
+2. This is how simple the configuration of this plugin is, but it will protect your site from tons of attacks every month!

 == Changelog ==